How to maximize value with your Amex Platinum Card

 Free Walmart+ Subscription: Get back the full cost, including taxes, for a Walmart+ monthly subscription.
 No need to enroll.
 Use your Platinum card to pay for a monthly Walmart+ subscription.
 No. You can use an Authorized user card to pay, but you won't get more than one credit per month.

-$300 Equinox Credit: Get $300 back per year for a digital or club membership at Equinox.
+$300 Equinox Credit: Get $300 back per year in statement credits for a digital or club membership at Equinox.
 There is a yearly option for Equinox+ (the app) membership that is $300 annually.
 Enroll here.
 Use your Platinum card to pay for a digital or club membership at Equinox.
 No. Spend on Authorized user cards does count, but only $300 will be reimbursed altogether.

 5X points on flights booked directly with airlines.
 With business cards you must book through Amex Travel to get 5X.
 Automatic benefit Yes.
 Points and bonus points are added to the primary card holder's account.